MatrixEditor/ubnt-discovery-tool/README.md

     ./gradlew build UbntTool --warning-mode all

-This utility requires at least Java 9 if you want to use the FlatLaf UI, otherwise
+This utility requires at least Java 9 if you want to use the FlatLaf UI.

 ## Getting Help